Oils Cooking with Oils & Fats

 • Use a cooking vessel that's large enough.
 Too large is seldom a problem, but too small is disastrous.

 • Keep everything clean.
 Oil and grease buildups, oven or stovetop, can catch fire and be hard to extinguish.
-Further, cleaning up oil immediately is far easier than cleaning it up later when it's turned to varnish (a mater of a couple days with some oils).
+Further, cleaning up oil immediately is far easier than cleaning it up later when it's turned to varnish (a mater of a day or two with some oils).

-• Keep a fire extinguisher or two handy but not to near the stove.
-In Connie's case above, she had a brand new industrial size fire extinguisher but it was mounted too close to the stove and she couldn't get to it.
+• Keep a fire extinguisher or two handy but not too near the stove.
+Connie had a brand new industrial size fire extinguisher, but it was mounted too close to the stove and she couldn't get to it.

 • Turn pot handles in on the stove to prevent accidents, especially if you have children who could grab a handle and spill hot oil all over themselves.